3901-5-09 Agent licensing and appointments.

 (b) Pass any required licensing examination as set forth in division (B) of section 3905.04 of the Revised Code;

-(d) Submit a completed NAIC producer application form;
+(d) Submit a completed application form prescribed by the superintendent;

-(5) A license shall be deemed issued on the date it is processed and approved by the department.
+(6) A license shall be deemed issued on the date the application is approved by the superintendent.

-(c) If an agent has active appointments at the time the agent’s licenses are suspended, revoked or surrendered, the superintendent shall notify the appointing companies or agents of the suspension, revocation or surrender.
+(8) If an agent has active appointments at the time the agent's licenses are inactivated by agent request, canceled, non-renewed, suspended, revoked or surrendered, the superintendent shall notify the appointing companies of the inactivation, cancellation, non-renewal, suspension, revocation or surrender.

-(8) An agent must report to the department all demographic changes (i.e. name, resident address, business address, mailing address, etc.) within 30 days of the change.
+(9) An agent must report to the superintendent all demographic changes (i.e. name, resident address, business address, mailing address, email address, etc.) within thirty days of the change.

-(b) Comply with the requirements contained in section 3905.07 of the Revised Code.
+(b) Comply with the requirements set forth in section 3905.07 of the Revised Code for the appropriate line of authority;

 (2) Upon satisfying the requirements of this rule, a nonresident agent license shall be issued to the applicant granting the applicant the same scope of authority as the applicant has under the license issued by the applicant’s home state.